couchbaselabs/sdk-rfcs/rfc/0003-indexmanagement.md

 ## SDK without specifics (signed off)

-# Unresolved Questions
-Should the PHP and Ruby SDKs cover this RFC?

 # Final signoff
 If signed off, each representative agrees both the API and the behavior will be implemented as specified.